 Itemize, don’t generalize

-An invoice can be a really powerful tool for getting paid quickly, as long as it’s easy to understand.
+An invoice can be a really powerful tool to receive payment quickly, as long as it’s easy to understand.
 Avoid grouping details together, and spell out even the smallest of details as separate line items so there is no room for confusion.
 For example, separating labor and parts, and itemizing within those categories (i.e. design fees and installation should be itemized within labor).

 If you’re in doubt about how much detail to include, always err on the side of clarity and over-disclosing.
 You’ll never have someone hold up payment because there was too much detail on the invoice.